Grand China Discovery - 15 Days / 14 Nights

 Day 3 Beijing (AB, L, SD)

-, often considered the quintessential Chinese temple as it incorporates some of the finest architectural talents found anywhere in the nation, without even using a single nail!
-After dinner, enjoy a spectacular Kung Fu show
+, often considered the quintessential Chinese temple as it incorporates some of the finest architectural talents found anywhere in the nation, without even using a single nail in its construction.
+Observe this extraordinary temple, as you capture awing photos of the most well preserved ancient architecture in China!
+In the evening, enjoy a Peking Duck Banquet

 Day 4 Beijing (AB, L, D)